 Paul said to Rahul: “Your mother will be very proud of you”, and then later added: “He his one of those characters that you will miss when you are not with him.
 You know his intensity sometimes is amazing, and he is so good at what he does, but I don’t think he realises still how good he actually is and I think that’s what’s magic about Rahul.”

 Rahul said of his experience: “I never ever dreamed I would get into Bake Off let alone win it.
 Winning Bake Off is about the coolest thing that I have done in my life, and I hope it will help me gather some more confidence.
 I hope it helps me try new things and be a bit more adventurous in baking and life itself.”
+At the start of 2021 Rahul was invited back to the Bake Off tent to take part in a special show featuring four old contestants.
+Proving just how talented Rahul is was again crowned Bake Off Champion.

 “I love my work as a research scientist, and I think baking is a combination of physics, engineering and chemistry.
 Baking and science are very related, the ratios have to be correct to make it work, I would like to make the science behind baking more accessible to everyone.”